Join us in-person or online

 Pastor Reece does encourage anyone planning to attend from home to review the below article (from The Upper Room) for more information on how to prep for a socially distanced, at home, Ash Wednesday service.

-You can review the article HERE.
+You can review last year's article HERE.